 All of these examples are 100% hydration because you are feeding your starter equal amounts of flour and water.

 Maturity of Your Starter When Increasing the Amount

 Once your starter is mature and doubling very consistently, you will be able to keep much smaller amounts and then build as you need it, as explained above.

-Feeding Your Starter Different Ratios
+Feeding Your Sourdough Starter Different Ratios

 If you’re doing a 1:2:2 or a 1:3:3 ratio, you could reduce your initial starter amount from 50g to 25g so you’re not using as much flour – or if you need a lot of starter, leave it as 50g or increase to 100g.
 See the pattern?

 Isn’t it amazing that all of our sourdough starters are completely unique!

-If you are looking for ways to strengthen your sourdough starter, this information will be helpful.
+- If you are looking for ways to strengthen your sourdough starter, this information will be helpful.

-Want to understand Baker’s Math and Baker’s Percentages?
+- Want to understand Baker’s Math and Baker’s Percentages?
 You’ll find an explanation here.